olehyev138/diverst-devv/docs/devops/environment-initialization.md

   - Switch SSO roles to administrator account with SSO & IAM permissions
   - Disable the SSO user created for this new account
   - Remove new SSO user from new account
-  - Assign current user/group to new account
+  - Assign current _EnvironmentAdmins_ group to new account with _AWSAdministratorAccess_ permission set
   - Record _account id_ of new environment account

 - IAM Administrator Access Role Creation